GlobalPass-AG/developer/docs/ios-sdk/native/native.md

 You should present this controller over the `rootViewController`.

 And that’s it.
-After the KYC flow is passed SDK returns control to React Native part by dismissing its view controller and calling the callback you passed earlier.
+After the KYC flow is passed SDK dismisses its view controller and calls the callback you passed earlier.

 ### Split Screening Flow